 If you don’t have the patience to take photo and list all your items (that can be quite time-consuming), second-hand sales are becoming increasingly popular.
 A few years ago, the only option was the NCT second-hand sales, but today you can find lots of private other events in your area.
 If you just do a search for your area + second-hand sales, you should find what’s available to you.

 One that I’ve used in the past is the Mum2Mum market – you book a table for £25 for 2 hours and turn up with all your items.
 If you think you have more than £25 worth of clothes/toys/equipment, (and you probably have), it’s a great way to get it over and done with in the space of a few hours.
 Granted that you will return home with some unsold items, but you’ll have a lot less than you had to start with.

 5. Car boot sales

-Car boot sales might not be as popular as they used to be in the past, but they are still around!
-If I’m honest, I’ve not actually been to one as an adult – all I can remember is people selling antiques from their lofts!
-But it’s worth having a look online or on local magazines and newspapers to see if there are any running in your area.
-You may not attract the right crowd, but, if you have fairly bulky items to sell and are prepared to let people drive away with a bargain, they can be worth your time and money.
+Car boot sales might not be as popular as they used to be in the past.
+But they are still around.
+If I’m honest, I’ve not actually been to one as an adult.
+All I can remember is people selling antiques from their lofts!
+But it’s worth having a look online or on local magazines and newspapers.
+There might be something running in your area.
+You may not have the right crowd for your stuff.
+But if you have fairly bulky items to sell a car boot sale may be worth your time and money.

 And you can always give them to charity

-And of course, if all else fails or if you really can’t be bothered to do any of the above, you can always give them away for free to people who might need them.
+And of course, if all else fails (or you can’t be bothered to do any of the above) you can always give them away.
+Give them to charity – to people who might need them.
 There are plenty of options there – you can give them to friends or relatives with younger children (if they are happy to have them), take them to your local religious centre, to any charity shop or one that specialises in baby and children’s items, to a clothes bank or even pack them all up in those bags that come through the door and get collected from your front drive by a van!